transloadit/uppy/website/src/docs/url.md

 permalink: docs/url/
 ---

-The `@uppy/url` plugin lets users import files from the Internet.
-Paste any URL and it'll be added!
+The `@uppy/url` plugin allows users to import files from the internet.
+Paste any URL and it will be added!

 An Uppy Server instance is required for the `@uppy/url` plugin to work.
 Uppy Server will download the files and upload them to their destination.
-This saves bandwidth for the user (especially on mobile connections) and helps avoid CORS restrictions.
+This saves bandwidth for the user (especially on mobile connections) and helps to avoid CORS restrictions.

 ```js
 const Url = require('@uppy/url')